Louis Aguettant: Music, poetry and literature

-His finesse of analysis, his just judgment modeled on classicism, reflect his great sensitivity, knowing how to exalt poetic and musical beauty: "Artist to the depths of his being, in love with great painters, pianist of remarkable technique and personality in interpretation, he had an extraordinary faculty of emotion" (Mgr Lavallée).
+Mgr Lavallée remarked of him: "Artist to the depths of his being, in love with great painters, pianist of remarkable technique and personality in interpretation, he had an extraordinary faculty of emotion".

-His luxurious correspondence and intimate notebooks are a treasure in which all lovers and students of literature can find the formulas and analyzes of a language as perfect as spontaneous.
-In November 2003, the Lyon municipal library received the correspondence, notebooks and manuscripts fund, which can be consulted.
+In November 2003, the Lyon municipal library received the correspondence, notebooks and manuscripts fund, which can be consulted by researchers.
 In particular, there are five volumes of Notes biographiques (1.418 pages).

 Quote

 « Un esprit de la plus grande rareté, car très rare sont ceux qui se développent comme lui sur les confins de la musique, des lettres et de l’abstrait » (Paul Valéry).